Macedonia Baptist Church arson

 The Macedonia Baptist Church is a centuries-old historically black church located in rural Clarendon County, South Carolina.
-It was destroyed by arsonists following direction from the local Ku Klux Klan chapter known as the Christian Knights of the Ku Klux Klan and was later rebuilt afterwards.
+It was destroyed by arsonists following direction from the local Ku Klux Klan chapter known as the Christian Knights of the Ku Klux Klan and was later rebuilt.
 Four Klansmen were convicted for the crime, and a subsequent civil suit effectively closed the Klan chapter's operation in the county.
 The successful civil suit was called a "wake-up call" indicating that racial violence would not be tolerated.

 Background

 In 1994 the Christian Knights of the Ku Klux Klan (a South Carolina branch of the Ku Klux Klan) set up headquarters in a field near the church, proclaiming that black churches taught their congregations how to manipulate the welfare system and procure government subsidies.
 The church congregation could hear the Klan's sermons blaring from the building next door on megaphones.

 Arson and investigation

 On June 21, 1995, Timothy Adron Welch and Gary Christopher Cox of the Christian Knights of the Ku Klux Klan poured gasoline on the floor of the Macedonian Baptist Church and set it on fire.
 The church was one of several rural black churches burned by arsonists in the mid-1990s.
 The crimes prompted president Bill Clinton to visit South Carolina in 1996 and pledge federal help in investigating the crimes.
 Due to the possibility that the arson violated federal civil rights hate crime laws, the arson case was investigated by the FBI.

 Welch and Cox were apprehended in connection to a stabbing assault on a black man on June 16.
 The two were charged with assault and battery with intent to kill, first-degree arson, and second-degree burglary of the Mount Zion AME Church in Greeleyville, SC.